 In recent years many exhibits have been placed in the museum that house Native American artifacts of this region dating from 10,000 BC up to the modern era.
 The Indian Steps Cabin is an architectural gem built in the Arts and Crafts style.
 Original stained glass windows, a massive sandstone table and exquisite stone work are a few of the unique details.

 The Indian Steps Museum has operated as a public museum since the 1940’s.
 It is possibly the first Native American museum in the United States.
 Indian Steps was first owned by PPL and is currently owned by the Conservation Society of York County.
 The Indian Steps Cabin was entered in the National Register of Historic Places in 1990.
 The Conservation Society of York County does not receive state or federal funding to operate the Museum.
 It continues to accept donations and fees for tours, programs and educational opportunities.
 The gift shop revenues also support the operation of the Museum.

-The grounds of Indian Steps Museum and the adjacent Ulmer-Root-Haines Memorial Trail are a wildlife sanctuary operated by the Conservation Society.
-The grounds contain an abundance of native flora and fauna.
+The grounds of Indian Steps Museum and the adjacent Ulmer-Root-Haines Memorial Trail are a wildlife sanctuary operated by the Conservation Society of York County, Inc. The grounds contain an abundance of native flora and fauna.

 The outer building was originally a two sided open fire pit with a large chimney in the center used for ceremonial purposes.
 Large stones repurposed from the Susquehanna & Tidewater Canal are utilized as lintels, along with massive timber beams inside the building.
 At present, the building is an archaeology lab, where the Indian Steps Archaeology Team house artifacts for processing and education.